-When the author has already been mentioned in the sentence, omit the name from the parenthetical citation.
+When the author's name appears in the sentence, place the date after the name.

-This "individual," in Audre Lordes's terms, is "white, thin, male, young, heterosexual, Christian, and financially secure" (1990, 282-83).
+This "individual," in Audre Lordes's (1990) terms, is "white, thin, male, young, heterosexual, Christian, and financially secure" (282-83).

 If there is more than one citation inside the parentheses, separate them with semicolons.
 List citations in alphabetical order.